 Health Risks of Nicotine

-The biggest health risk of nicotine is addiction, and nicotine affects every system of the body, including cardiovascular, respiratory, renal, and reproductive.
-Nicotine use also increases the risk for cardiovascular disease and can cause reproductive toxicity in expectant mothers.
+The biggest health risk of nicotine is addiction, but nicotine affects every system of the body, including cardiovascular, respiratory, renal, and reproductive.
+Nicotine increases the risk for cardiovascular disease and can cause reproductive toxicity in expectant mothers.
 It may also increase the risk of certain types of cancer and Chronic Obstructive Pulmonary Disease (COPD).

 Young people under 25 are especially vulnerable to the effects of nicotine, as their brains are still developing.
 Since young people’s brains are still developing, they can get addicted to nicotine more easily than those over age 25.